felixb/callmeter/README.md

 ## Rule sets

 Call Meter 3G is able to import rule sets from other users.
-There is a [list](http://ub0r.de/android/callmeter/rulesets/) of rules contributed by a huge number of contributors.
+There is a [list of rules][4] contributed by a huge number of contributors.
 You should check it out before trying to implement your own rules.

 ## Screenshots